Redbud (Cercis canadensis)

 There’s an ancient an ancient myth involving Judas and an Asiatic species of Redbud, including its supposed effect on flower color.
 Redbud is also known as “Judas-tree” because the tree’s flowers were originally white, but turned pink in embarrassment after Judas hung himself in the tree.

 Here’s another clue to the redbud’s close relationship to members of the pea family.
-The fruits, although NON-EDIBLE, are also virtually identical, consisting of a single seed-contatining chamber, with seeds arranged along a single line within the chamber.
+The fruits, are virtually identical to garden peas, consisting of a single seed-containing chamber, with seeds arranged along a single line within the chamber.

 Fun fact: redbud flowers (not fruit) are edible.
 Yum, yum!
 Toss ’em in salads.